 Except as described above, the 2018 Amended SVB Loan is subject to the same material terms set forth in the 2017 Amended SVB Loan agreement.
 Consistent with the terms of the 2017 Amended SVB Loan agreements, the 2018 Amended SVB Loan is collateralized by substantially all of the Company's assets, other than the Company's intellectual property, and contains customary conditions of borrowing, events of default and covenants, including covenants that restrict the Company's ability to dispose of assets, merge with or acquire other entities, incur indebtedness and make distributions to holders of the Company's capital stock.
 Should an event of default occur, including the occurrence of a material adverse change, the Company could be liable for immediate repayment of all obligations under the 2018 Amended SVB Loan.
 In connection with the 2018 Amended SVB Loan, the Company issued SVB a warrant to purchase 53,639 shares of its common stock at an exercise price of \$2.61 per share.
 The warrant is fully exercisable and expires on May 3, 2025.
-The fair value of the warrant and the final payment related to the 2018 Amended SVB Loan will be recorded as debt discounts and will be amortized to interest expense using the effective interest method over the term of the debt.
+The fair value of the warrant and the final payment related to the 2018 Amended SVB Loan were recorded as debt discounts and are being amortized to interest expense using the effective interest method over the term of the debt, in addition to the remaining unamortized discounts related to the 2017 Amended SVB Loan.